ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 * "make dkms_install"
 * "make setup"

-Note, when use e3 build system to build and install DKMS module, `myMoudleName` must be the same as the corresponding e3 wrapper module name.
+Note, when use e3 to build and install DKMS module, `myMoudleName` must be the same as the corresponding e3 wrapper module name.
 And `myModuleVersion` must be the same as the corresponding e3 wrapper module's version.

 Following e3 wrappers, use DKMS kernel modules, can be used as reference: